 Undergraduate Research Opportunities Program (UROP)

-Undergraduate Research Day (URD) is a blue-ribbon event that will be held in April of 2017 at the OCCE Thurman J. White Forum Building, 1704 Asp, University of Oklahoma.
-At this annual conference and celebration, the Honors College hosts students who were funded in their research or creative activities from the Undergraduate Research Opportunities Program and students in general who want to show what they have discovered in their fields.
-This one-day conference hosted by the Honors College showcases outstanding undergraduate research and creative activity for an audience of other students, faculty, and parents.
+At this annual conference, the Honors College hosts students who were funded in their research or creative activities from the Undergraduate Research Opportunities Program and students in general who want to show what they have discovered in their fields.
+This year, Undergraduate Research Day featured 120 presentations across 24 different sessions and many different disciplines, including engineering, chemistry, architecture, linguistics, anthropology and more.

 The Honors Undergraduate Research Journal (THURJ) is an annual publication that celebrates undergraduate research in all academic disciplines.
 Each spring, THURJ publishes the best undergraduate research papers from the previous year written by Honors students, as determined by an editorial board of their peers.
 The editorial board reads and evaluates submissions using a blind review process, and chooses between 8-12 papers for publication in the journal.
 All published authors also receive a $100 prize.

 In partnership with the Department of Chemistry and Biochemistry, the Honors College offers an opportunity for first-year Honors students to participate in laboratory research each Spring.
 This course, the Honors First-Year Research Experience (FYRE) is open to Honors College students from all majors.
 If you’re chosen from a competitive application process, you will participate in active laboratory research in the Spring.
-What’s more, you’ll receive three hours of credit in both Chemistry and Honors for successfully completing the course.
+What’s more, you’ll receive three hours of Honors credit for successfully completing the course.
 Application deadlines depend on Spring enrollment, which actually occurs in the Fall term.
 Please contact the College for details.